The name means "sweet" but the wines are usually dry

 Deep purple, intensely fruity, almonds, plums, blackberries...

 The variety hasn't taken off in Australia like some of the other red Italian varieties, such as the increasingly popular Sangiovese.
 It seems that Australia is the only country outside Italy that has significant plantings of the variety.
 It is an early ripening variety and hence suitable for cooler regions.
-However there are some attractive Australian Dolcetto wines being made.
+Look around!
+There are some attractive Australian Dolcetto wines being made.
 They don't taste like Shiraz.

 Ben Glaetzer of Heartland wines blends 30% of this variety with Lagrein for an interesting dry red.